 “I would recommend an Apprenticeship because there is an opportunity to develop the general work-related skills that they can’t properly teach you at university.
 You do still get the academic side, if that is what you like, but it is broken up with practical, hands-on experience.”

 “If you aspire to be a Solicitor, the Apprenticeship makes perfect sense because after six years you will be qualified with no student debt, the same degree and an invaluable set of skills that most graduates do not have.”

 What is Blacks like to work for?

 “Blacks is a great firm to work for.
 I was extremely nervous at first, having never before worked full-time in an office, however everybody is friendly and easy to get on with.
 A number of people went out of their way to say hello and have a chat about the Scheme and Blacks.
 I even get a significant amount of contact with the Managing Partner, which I am told is quite rare in law firms.

 There are always opportunities to get to know colleagues and new people outside of work.
 I have played football for the firm and attended Christmas parties.
 However, further to the social aspect of the firm, I have enjoyed the work and feel comfortable in what I am doing.”

-If you would like to apply for Blacks’ Solicitor Apprenticeship Scheme please send your CV and covering letter to Ruth Thompson (HR Manager) via email by 31 March 2021.
+If you would like to apply for Blacks’ Solicitor Apprenticeship Scheme please send your CV and covering letter to Ruth King (HR Manager) via email by 31 March 2023.
 Alternatively for more information about the Scheme please call 0113 207 0000.